coderefinery/manuals/instructor-tech-online.md

 * "Ducking" is when the first words are silenced/quieted by noise cancellation, until it detects speaking.
-To avoid this, don't use "high" noise cancellation (as low as possible is better).
+To avoid this, don't use "high" noise cancellation (as low as possible is better, reduce environmental noise / use headset mic instead).
 If you need high cancellation because of background noise, switch to your headset.
+* Set your microphone's hardware volume to something relatively high - and control via the software.